-New students will be accepted on the basis of readiness testing and on the recommendation of the previous school of attendance.
+New students will be accepted based on readiness testing and on the recommendation of the previous school of attendance.
 All students will be on probation for their first year of attendance.
 Students who have been accepted either conditionally or non-conditionally and who prove to be discipline problems and/or are uncooperative will be asked to withdraw.